apertahealth/rchart/README.md

 [![Contributor Covenant](https://img.shields.io/badge/Contributor%20Covenant-2.1-4baaaa.svg)](code_of_conduct.md)

 # rchart - a modern, free, extensible EHR for the world
-- description, pictures
+**rchart** is a community developed electronic health record (EHR) that will always be free to use.
+You can use it for your clinic, etc. rchart strives to be: fast, easy to use, and extensible with many plugins!
-- what you can use it for
+- todo: add pictures
-- download
+- todo: link download
-- website
+- todo: link website

-## Values
+### Our Values:
 1. FOSS - Free and Open Source Software
 2. Physcian Centered Design - modern, intuiative, and not focused on billing
-3. Offline First - not hindered by a slow connection
+3. Offline First - don't hinder your work with a slow internet connection
-4. Global Language Support - use rchart no matter what country you are from
+4. Global Language Support - use rchart no matter what language you speak

-## Status
+### Status:

 # Features
 - todo: list current features